 Statistics tell us the challenge is daunting but also confirm the tremendous opportunity all parents have when we engage in education:

-- America ranks 16 out of 23 for literacy, 21 out of 23 in math, and 17 out of 19 in problem solving, according to an international survey.
+- America ranks 16 out of 23 for literacy, 21 out of 23 in math, and 17 out of 19 in problem solving, according to the Organization for Economic Cooperation and Development.

 - More than 50 percent of students at four-year post-secondary schools and more than 75 percent at two-year colleges lacked the skills to perform complex literacy tasks.
-In addition, almost 20 percent of students pursuing four-year degrees had only basic quantitative skills.
+In addition, almost 20 percent of students pursuing four-year degrees had only basic quantitative skills (The National Survey of America's College Students).

-- The performance advantage among students whose parents read to them in their early school years is evident regardless of the family’s socioeconomic background.
+- The performance advantage among students whose parents read to them in their early school years is evident regardless of the family’s socioeconomic background (PISA-OECD).

-- Parental involvement is a more significant factor in children’s academic performance than the qualities of their school.
+- Parental involvement is a more significant factor in children’s academic performance than the qualities of their school (NC State University).

-- A single year of parental education has a greater impact on the likelihood of a son or daughter attending a post-secondary institution than does $50,000 in parental income.
+- A single year of parental education has a greater impact on the likelihood of a son or daughter attending a post-secondary institution than does $50,000 in parental income (Seeds of Literacy).

 - Parental involvement is directly tied to student performance and has a sustained impact—15-year-old students whose parents often read books with them during their first year of primary school show markedly higher scores in Program for International Student Assessment than students whose parents read with them infrequently or not at all.